mitsuba-renderer/drjit/docs/reference.rst

       generated code.
 At the same time, many of these callables may contain identical code (or code that is identical except for data references).

-      Dr.Jit can exploit such redundancy and merge such callables during computation.
+      Dr.Jit can exploit such redundancy and merge such callables during code generation.
 Besides generating shorter programs, this also helps to reduce thread divergence.

       This flag is enabled by default.
 Note that it is only effective in